In Stockholm, the capital of Sweden, there is a building called “Stockholm City Hall,” built-in 1923.

 It is marked by its massive red brick exterior, bronze roof, and a golden monument glowing at the top of the tower.

-The building is in perfect harmony with the cityscape of Stockholm, the city of water, also known as the “Venice of Scandinavia.”
+The building perfectly harmonizes with the cityscape of Stockholm, the city of water, also known as the “Venice of Scandinavia.”

-Nine bells at the top of the tower are actually used.
-When it is time for the bells to ring, the beautiful sound of the echoes of the bell through Stockholm.
+Nine bells at the top of the tower are used when it is time for the bells to ring, the beautiful sound of the echoes of the bell through Stockholm.

-And the greatest feature of Stockholm City Hall is that it is the venue for the Nobel Prize Ceremony, which is held in Sweden every year on December 10.https://hokuou-info.com/2021/08/27/nobel/
+And the most significant feature of Stockholm City Hall is that it is the venue for the Nobel Prize Ceremony, which is held in Sweden every year on December 10.

-Stockholm City Hall is widely known around the world as the building where Nobel Prize ceremonies, dinners, and balls are held.
+Stockholm City Hall is widely known worldwide as the building where Nobel Prize ceremonies, dinners, and balls are held.

 By the way, among the Nobel Prize categories, only the Nobel Peace Prize is awarded at the Oslo City Hall in Norway.